-Our programme in Games Design will provide you with an opportunity to begin your journey in the games design industry.
-Using industry software and hardware in our purpose built PC suites will give you the best possible start.
+Want to step in to one of Britain's fastest growing industries?
+Our programme in Games Design will provide you with an opportunity to begin your journey to become one of the next generation of game designers.
+Using industry software and hardware in our purpose built PC suites, the course will give you the best possible start.

 You will have the opportunity to create ideas for games, as well as study how games work.
 You will look at what people do in the games design industry and learn how to plan and market your game.
 By the end of the course, you will have a range of skills that will prepare you for your next step, as well as gaining transferable skills relevant to broader fields.

-Delivery methods will include practical workshop sessions on motion graphics, animation, web design and games testing.
+Delivery methods will include practical workshop sessions on motion graphics, animation, games engine development, 3D modelling and games testing.
 Classroom-based theory sessions are supported by IT and computer-based research, educational visits to industry trade fairs and other games industry-related events.

 What will I study?